kanselarij-vlaanderen/themis-publication-consumer/README.md

-# valvas-publication-consumer
+# themis-publication-consumer

-Consumer service to sync Valvas publications from external sources based on delta files provided by [valvas-publication-producer](http://github.com/kanselarij-vlaanderen/valvas-publication-producer).
+Consumer service to sync Themis publications from external sources based on delta files provided by [themis-publication-producer](http://github.com/kanselarij-vlaanderen/themis-publication-producer).
 At regular intervals the consumer checks for new publication files and ingests the data found in the files.
 If the publications include documents, the documents are synced as well.
 All data is ingested in the same graph.

 ## Tutorials
 ### Add the service to a stack